HantaoShu/GRN-Transformer/readme.md

     ./demo_data/BEELINE/500_ChIP-seq_mDC/inputs/ --train_y_file  train_y_non.npy --output_file
     ./demo_data/BEELINE/500_ChIP-seq_mDC/outputs/performance.pkl
     ```
-  where '--pre_GRN_file' denotes the output file of the previous self-supervised step,
+  where '--pre_GRN_file' denotes the output file of the previous self-supervised step,\
   '--data_dir' denotes the directory which includes all training data,\
   '--train_y_file' denotes the name of the training label file,\
-  and '--output_file' denotes the output file name.\
+  '--output_file' denotes the output file name.\
   It should be finished in several minutes
-for the given demo dataset.
+for the given demo dataset. \
+\
 If you have any questions, please feel free to contact me. \
 Email: sht18@mails.tsinghua.edu.cn, shuht96@gmail.com